ChauffeurPrive/nestor-api/validator/docs/schemas.md

 ### Dependencies

-This section can be used when your application depends or makes use of another applications.
+This section can be used when your application depends or makes use of other applications.
 In this section you can specify the list dependencies used by your project.

 ```yaml
 dependencies: